plvmedia/guide/h.deagn8ol99gl.md

 ### About

-you will be learning how to edit the card template i have made for any sport you want.
+you will be learning how to edit the card template I have made for any sport you want.

 First go into the server, open the guide folder, go into after effects, then open the card template file.
 The first thing we will be changing is the color of the card.
 It's originally the maroon for monarch's color at the moment so I will be changing it to titan blue! to change the back of the cards color you need to open the front of card Pre composition, then you need to change the very bottom solid into whatever color you want.
 You can do so without creating a new